mcarri01/Sharks-and-Minnows/README.md

 With the IP being the IP address of the host containing the nameserver.

 **Note: The client will not work with a terminal screen that is too small.
 We have added a command that should change the window size to 200 x 60.
 This seems to work on Macs, but not windows.
-IF the screen does not increase as expected, we recommend increasing the terminal screen to dimensions of 200 x 60.**
+If the screen does not increase as expected, we recommend increasing the terminal screen to dimensions of 200 x 60.**

 Use WASD controls to move the fish through the ocean and enjoy!